carlosgruiz-dev/sparrow10-blog/content/posts/2022-07-24_The_Actor_Model.md

 {{< youtube 7erJ1DV_Tlo >}}

 I love this conversation between [Carl Hewitt][1], [Clemens Szyperski][2], and [Erik Meijer][3], describing the [Actor Model][4].
-This concurrency model use an abstraction called actor as the fundamental unit of computation (embodying processing, storage, and communications).
-It is a very interesting concurrency model that I would like to learn.
+It is a very interesting concurrency model that use an abstraction called actor as the fundamental unit of computation (embodying processing, storage, and communications).
+I would like to learn more about actors and how to use them with [akka][5].

 This is maybe the most famous quote about the Actor Model.